esamattis/react-zorm/.github/ISSUE_TEMPLATE/issue-template.md

 You can fork this one for example: https://codesandbox.io/s/github/esamattis/react-zorm/tree/master/packages/codesandboxes/boxes/signup?file=/src/App.tsx

-Be sure to update the `react-zorm`  version to the latest one in `package.json` of the Codesandox!
+Be sure to update the `react-zorm`  version to the latest one in `package.json` of the Codesandbox!
 Thanks!
 -->